polcak/jsrestrictor/tests/integration_tests/README.md

 * [Python 3.5+](https://www.python.org/downloads/)
 * [Python package `pytest`](https://pypi.org/project/pytest/)
 * [Python package `selenium`](https://pypi.org/project/selenium/)
-* [Google Chrome](https://www.google.com/chrome/) - Install really Chrome, Chromium is not recommended
+* [Google Chrome](https://www.google.com/chrome/) - Install really Google Chrome, Chromium is not supported.
-* [Mozilla Firefox ESR](https://www.mozilla.org/en-US/firefox/all/#product-desktop-esr) - Be careful, ESR (or Developer or Nightly edition) is required.
-But the ESR edition is preferred.
+* [Mozilla Firefox ESR](https://www.mozilla.org/en-US/firefox/all/#product-desktop-esr) - Be careful, ESR (eventually Developer or Nightly edition) is required.
+Standard edition is not supported.

+No other versions of Google Chrome and especially Mozilla Firefox may be installed on the same machine.
+If you already have installed Mozilla Firefox Standard Edition, uninstall it before instalation of Mozilla Firefox ESR starts.
+Web browser driver automatically selects the installed version of the web browser so it is better to have installed only one correct version of each web browser.
+Web browsers may not have installed JSR extension.
+Python script will install it itself before running tests.
+If you already have installed JSR in web browser, delete JSR setting from Options page and then remove JSR extension from browser.

+### How to install Mozilla Firefox ESR on Linux
 If you have problems with installing Mozzila Firefox ESR on Linux, try this way:
 ```
 sudo add-apt-repository ppa:jonathonf/firefox-esr